department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

         }
     ```

-### Logs

-Logs are stored within a LightHouse Delivery Infrastructure (LHDI) AWS S3 bucket.
-Only LHDI admins with AWS access can access this bucket and its content.
-Although producers and consumers will not have access to the S3 bucket directly, logs are available via [Datadog](https://lighthousedi.ddog-gov.com/).
-Event bus broker logs are available through [this query](https://lighthousedi.ddog-gov.com/logs?query=host%3A%22arn%3Aaws%3As3%3A%3A%3Aeventbus-msk-logs%22%20&cols=host%2Cservice&index=%2A&messageDisplay=inline&stream_sort=desc&viz=stream&from_ts=1684858340160&to_ts=1684859240160&live=true) and application logs are available through [this query](https://lighthousedi.ddog-gov.com/logs?query=kube_namespace%3Aves-event-bus-infra-dev%20&cols=host%2Cservice&index=%2A&messageDisplay=inline&refresh_mode=sliding&stream_sort=desc&viz=stream&from_ts=1695939680975&to_ts=1696544480975&live=true).

-Datadog is a monitoring and analytics tool that is used within VA and is hosted by the Devops Transformation Services (DOTS) team.
-LHDI team members are admins within the Datadog space where the Event Bus metrics and logs are available.
-In order for Event Bus users to [request access to Datadog](https://animated-carnival-57b3e7f5.pages.github.io/datadog-observability-tools/datadog-access/), they must have a VA email address.
-To request access to Datadog, complete the HelpDesk form on the ServiceNow Portal at [ECC (Enterprise Command Center) Monitoring Services - your IT Service Portal](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fyourit.va.gov%2Fva%3Fid%3Dsc_cat_item%26sys_id%3D4cdf488b1ba4fcd412979796bc4bcb74&data=05%7C01%7C%7Ccb701e4e7fc944b6041308dbeacea9aa%7Ce95f1b23abaf45ee821db7ab251ab3bf%7C0%7C0%7C638361945550254440%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=sJfq3j8vnXwdtuQrfY%2FBaRttaqyOpKA6X17O8TMK9ug%3D&reserved=0).
-This must be accessed from the VA Network.

 ### Register with CODE VA
 [CODE VA](https://hub.lighthouse.va.gov) (formerly known as the Hub) is a software catalog that houses entities from across VA.
 Once your consumer application is up and running, register with the catalog so event producers are aware of how their events are being used, and which systems are consuming them.